James Lamar Wittliff: Career

 Upon arrival at the University of Louisville, Wittliff also established a clinical laboratory certified by the Commonwealth of Kentucky and CLIA to provide clinically relevant assays that quantified levels of estrogen and progestin receptor proteins for breast cancer management.
 This led Wittliff and his group to develop reference materials for these protein biomarkers and establishment of inter-laboratory Quality Assurance Programs for standardizing determinations of estrogen and progestin receptor proteins in breast cancer biopsies.
 Hundreds of laboratories engaged in cooperative clinical trials of breast cancer treatment by groups such as the NSABP, CALGB, ECOG, NCCTG, SECSG and SWOG participated in NCI-sponsored QA Surveys established by Wittliff.
 These QA programs were extended to the College of American Pathologists and international investigators to standardize determinations of these cancer biomarkers for routine assessment by all clinical laboratories.
 In 2024, Wittliff donated his de-identified research database and biorepository, which contains among the most highly quantified data sets of breast cancer biomarkers in the world, to the University of Texas at Austin, Dell Medical School, and Texas Advanced Computing Center.
 The irreplaceable materials are now preserved for other scientists to use for clinical trials in silico and to develop future companion diagnostic tests.

 Personal life

 He is the older of two children of Laura (née Sachtleben) Wittliff and William Albert Wittliff.
 Wittliff's brother William D. Wittliff was a noted American screenwriter and photographer.
 Various of Wittliff's and his brother's childhood experiences during World War II were depicted in the film Raggedy Man (1981).
 While in college, Wittliff was a member of the Kappa Sigma fraternity and a long-time supporter of his adopted UofL chapter, and later received the John G. Tower Distinguished Alumnus Award.
 He married Theresa H. "Mitzie" Wittliff (née Hano) and had two sons.
-Later she also became his collaborator.
+Later she also became his collaborator as well as his data and business manager of the clinical and quality assurance laboratories.
 Wittliff is widely known as an Oenophile having served as President of the Kentucky Chapters of the American Wine Society and of the American Institute of Wine & Food.
 He was also a founding member of the Kentucky Chapter of Confrérie de la Chaîne des Rôtisseurs.